Rex-Sanchez/crusty-keys/README.md

 # Crusty-keys
-Crusty-keys is a X11 shortcut daemon match like sxhkd but written in rust, and uses lua to configure itself it also has a buildin function for i3wm that uses the internal IPC so its more efficent then i3-msg
+Crusty-keys is a X11 shortcut daemon allot like sxhkd but written in rust, and uses lua to configure itself it also has a buildin function for i3wm that uses the internal IPC so its more efficent then i3-msg

 ## Config